General Resume Tips

 Do not place your resume on color paper unless you are an art major.

 Do not spray your resume with perfume.
-Some people are high allergic to certain smells.
+Some people are highly allergic to certain smells.